nicolasdugue/DirectedLouvain/README.md

 The directed modularity is proved to be more efficient in the case of directed graphs as shown in [Directed Louvain : maximizing modularity in directed networks] (https://hal.archives-ouvertes.fr/hal-01231784) (**[3]**) and was also succesfully used in [A community role approach to assess social capitalists visibility in the Twitter network] (https://hal.archives-ouvertes.fr/hal-01163741) with Vincent Labatut and Anthony Perez (**[1]**).

-**The README below is adapted from the Louvain algorithm: our package works in a similar way**
+**The README below is adapted from the Louvain algorithm: our package works in a similar way.**

 -----------------------------------------------------------------------------
 ## How to